greenelab/czi-rfa/proposal.md

 The HCA is mapping numerous tissue types, so many single-cell transcriptomes will be available.
 In our experience with generative deep neural networks [@doi:10.1101/159756 @doi:10.1101/174474] it can be difficult to predict which advances will enable robust training in a new context.

-Our standard approach is to first perform an extensive grid search to identify VAE architectures and hyperparameters that are amenable to this context.
+We will first perform an extensive grid search over VAE architectures and hyperparameters to identify suitable options.
 We will evaluate multiple types of reconstruction loss during training, as Chris Probert noted on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] that numerous manuscripts demonstrated the advantages of zero-inflated loss in the setting of single cell sequencing data [@doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].
-These efforts will allow us to identify a subset of parameter combinations that are worth exploring with new approaches designed specifically for this type of genomic data.
+These efforts will allow us to identify a subset of parameters and architectures that are worth exploring further in this context.

 We will also develop a data augmentation approach for training deep models on single cell RNA-seq data, as no data augmentation approaches for transcriptomic data have been published to date.
-These approaches are widely used in image analysis, where the goal is to distinguish relevant from irrelevant features in an image corpus.
+These approaches are widely used in image analysis.
 To understand data augmentation, imagine pathology slides that have been scanned.
-Each slide may be prepared and scanned in a subtly different orientation or at somewhat different magnifications depending on who generated the data.
+Each slide may be prepared and scanned in a subtly different orientation or at somewhat different magnifications.
-A deep learning method may learn to identify these subtle differences, which is undesirable, or there may simply be too few slides to train a deep learning algorithm.
+A deep learning method may learn to identify these technical differences, or there may simply be too few slides to train a deep learning algorithm.
-To address these challenges, deep learning practitioners can apply arbitrary rotations, zooms, and other irrelevant transformations to image data during training.
-This process is called data augmentation.
+Deep learning practitioners will apply arbitrary rotations, zooms, and other irrelevant transformations to image data during training in a process termed data augmentation.

-We expect that very fast abundance estimates from RNA-seq data [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible in this domain as well.
+We expect that fast abundance estimates for RNA-seq [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible for transcriptomes.
-Resampling reads to generate abundance estimates can help to capture the uncertainty in the data, akin to arbitrary rotations.
+Multiple resamples or subsamples of reads during transcript abundance estimation can help to capture the uncertainty in the data, akin to arbitrary rotations.
-Subsampling reads to generate abundance estimates can help to capture changes related to sequencing depth but unrelated to the biology, akin to arbitrary zooms.
-Therefore, we plan to collaborate with Rob Patro's laboratory via our collaborative network to implement approaches including but not limited to rapid subsampling and bootstrapping to generate augmented training data.
+Therefore, we plan to collaborate with Rob Patro's laboratory (Collaborative Network) to implement these and related approaches.
 We posit that genomic data augmentation will improve latent feature generalization by separating biological from technical features and increasing the effective sample size during training.

-We will select high-quality models by choosing those that minimize both reconstruction loss and a KL divergence term which constrains the features to a Gaussian distribution [@arxiv:1312.6114].
+We will select high-quality models by choosing those that minimize both reconstruction loss and KL divergence [@arxiv:1312.6114].
-We will provide a source code repository with this implementation, as well as a summary of our findings, and we may produce a manuscript on the topic.
-Resulting models that exhibit desirable properties will be evaluated in the context of the rheumatic disease compendium (Aim 2) as well as their suitability for latent space arithmetic (see: Evaluation).
+We will evaluate resulting models for their applicability to rheumatic disease and their suitability for latent space arithmetic (see: Evaluation).

 #### Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.